• Quicklinks

 Managing operations

 We manage State forests for multiple uses, including renewable timber production, in line with Government policies and regulations.
-Our operations are highly regulated and completely transparent.
-We complete a detailed planning process before every operation and mark and protect thousands of trees for koalas.
-On average 40% of every compartment is set aside.
-View our 12-month plan and detailed harvest plans on our Plan Portal.
+Our operations are highly regulated.

-We have been researching and monitoring koalas in State forests for decades.
-Research shows koalas occupy forests where timber harvesting takes place at the same rate as unharvested forests.
-Read about the Department of Primary Industries' ongoing koala research and the Natural Resources Commission's research report on koala response to harvesting in north coast State forests.
+See the Department of Primary Industries and Regional Development's ongoing koala research and the Natural Resources Commission's research report on koala response to harvesting in north coast State forests.

 Do forestry operations take place in forests where koalas are found?